 The IANA Stewardship Transition Coordination Group (ICG) agreed to have an independent Secretariat.
 The role of the Secretariat would be mainly related to the administrative support and operational logistics of the Coordination Group proceedings.

 There will be an open call for proposal to select the Secretariat.
-In the meantime, the ICG has requested ICANN to provide the whole secretarial services as an interim measure until the appointment of the Secretariat.
+In the meantime, the ICG has requested ICANN to provide all secretariat and support services as an interim measure until the appointment of the Secretariat.

 Funding and contractual relation